 Trick # 9: Content length affects rankings

-Guess how many words an average web page that ranks on page 1 of Google has?
+Guess how many words an average web page that ranks on page one of Google has?

 Maybe 500, 1,000, or even 1,500?
 It’s actually 2,000 plus words.
 Now, that’s a lot of content!

-When you look at the image above, you’ll notice that the more words a web page has, the higher up it tends to rank on page 1.
+When you look at the image above, you’ll notice that the more words a webpage has, the higher it tends to rank on page one.

 So, what does this mean for you?
 Well, two things:

-- Instead of just focusing on pushing out thousands of pages of content, you need to focus on putting out quality content pieces: ones that are in-depth, don’t contain much fluff and are evergreen…meaning that they are still valuable to read 5 or even 10 years from now.
+- Instead of just focusing on pushing out thousands of pages of content, you need to focus on putting out quality content pieces: ones that are in-depth, don’t contain much fluff and are evergreen…meaning that they are still valuable to read five or even ten years from now.

 - Once you have more detailed content, you should start leveraging the In-Depth Articles algorithm update, which will allow you to be featured in Google’s special area in the search listings page that showcases detailed content.